bxparks/AceRoutine/USER_GUIDE.md

 `malloc()` and `free()` functions.
 On the 32-bit SAMD21 (using the SparkFun SAMD21 Core), the flash memory increases by ~350 bytes.
 On other 32-bit processors (STM32, ESP8266, ESP32, Teensy 3.2), the flash memory increases modestly, between 50-150 bytes.
-These flahs memory savings, especially on the AVR processors, is significant, so starting from v1.3, the destructor is now non-virtual.
+These flash memory savings, especially on the AVR processors, is significant, so starting from v1.3, the destructor is now non-virtual.